TokenScript-Framework/papers/src/Cheque/send_token_by_identifier.md

 ## In the case of using a JavaScript deployed as a service

 Furthermore, we note that there does not seem to be standard Javascript libraries to compute such an elliptic curve Fiat-Shamir Schnorr proof.
 Thus this could be allowed to be supported by a third party (specifically step 1-3 for Bob).
 However, if such a library is malicious, it will learn *x* and thus be able to send this value back to its author, who will, in turn, be able to impersonate Bob.
 This *must* not happen.
 Thus instead of constructing a proof of knowledge of *x* Bob uses such a library to construct a proof of knowledge of *x+w* for a random *w*.
-Based on this Bob will instead send *(V, s, t, d, w)* in step 3 and the server will instead verify *V<sup>d</sup>=t·s<sup>c·w</sup>*.
+Based on this Bob will instead send *(V, S, R, d, w)* in step 3 and the server will instead verify *V<sup>d</sup>=R·S<sup>c·w</sup>*.
 (A similar trick must be done for the proof used to redeem the cheque using the smart contract.)
 Still, even this approach allows for a front-running displacement attack if the Javascript library sends the query to its owners who also do mining, so the miner will learn *x* and thus be able to impersonate Bob once he tried to redeem the cheque.